This reflection was originally published in 2020.

 And I have to be honest.
 I don’t know if this practice made my babies happier than any other babies. but I can tell you one thing: it made me happy.
 It made me incredibly happy to have my little ones so close.
 And that was the kind of happiness that invariably rubs off on others.
 My happiness made my babies happy.
 My joy became their joy.

 These days, I have no more babies.
 And I have no desire right now to carry anyone around.
 But I must admit it: I want to be carried.
-This long, desperate slog that has been 2020 makes me feel like a helpless child.
+This year has made me feel like a helpless child.
 “Someone come quick,” I want to cry, “sweep me up and hold me close to your heart!”
 I want a mother’s consolation, a tenderness I can feel, that warmth that radiates out from her happy center.
 I want Mary.

 In this, I am in good company.
 Both of the saints we consider today, Peter Canisius and Elizabeth Ann Seton, relied on the Mother of God to carry them through their difficulties.
 They drew strength from her tenderness and were buoyed by her closeness.
-And in this way, they mark a path forward for all of us in these dark winter days of 2020.
+And in this way, they mark a path forward for all of us in dark times.

 At first blush, the two seem so different.
 Elizabeth was an eighteenth-century, American woman, a convert, mother, widow, and religious sister.
 She founded a teaching order, the Sisters of Charity, in rural Maryland.
 Peter was a fifteenth-century, Dutch-born Jesuit priest.
 He is credited with almost single-handedly saving the Catholic faith in southern Germany after the Protestant Reformation through his preaching, teaching, and work of founding educational institutions.
 A gifted writer, Peter created three catechisms that formed the backbone of post-Reformation education in Germany — one of the reasons he is lauded as a Doctor of the Church.